IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

-# Part D: Suggestions for extending this application
+# Part D: Extend the banking application

 The purpose of this sample application is to understand how to code and use APIs.
 If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas: